CrystalFerrai/EditIcarusProspect/readme.md

 ## Features

 This program allows you to set new values for various properties of an Icarus prospect save as well as allowing you to rename the prospect.
-See the "How to use" section for a complete list of properties that can be edited.
+See the "How to use" section for a complete list of features and how to use them.

 ## Releases